cornishcoder1/Food_of_Japan_Quiz/README.md

 <img src="assets/screenshots/instructions.png">

 The user is then asked if they are ready to play the quiz by typing 'y' for yes or 'n' for no. This allows user initiation and control of the logic flow in this stage of the program.
-If the user types 'y' the quiz will begin, if 'n' is typed then a message appears asking them to type 'y' when ready, and the question repeats.
+If the user types 'y' the quiz will begin and if 'n' is typed a message will appear asking them to type 'y' when ready, and the question repeats.

 <img src="assets/screenshots/start_quiz_not_ready.png">